vincentsylo/image-viewer/README.md

 1. Task is primarily frontend due to described role.
 1. Consistency is preferred over minor performance gains - prefer stateful components over pure functions.
 1. Browser compatibility - modern browsers are only required.
-1. We don't want to test React itself.
+1. We don't want to test React internals itself.
 Linting, flow types, can provide more value (at times) in terms of governing the codebase (for the frontend).
 There is significant value in unit testing the backend however.

 ## Recommendations